payyd/NodeRESTAPI/README.md

 Logging
 Winston is used for logging services.
 The logger is configured to write logs to the console in development mode and to a log file in production mode.

-Containerization
+# Containerization
 This project can be easily containerized using Docker for deployment on Azure or other containerization platforms.
-To build a Docker image of the project, simply run docker build -t <your-docker-image-name> ..

-arduino
-Copy code
-$ docker build -t <your-docker-image-name> .
-Once the image is built, you can run the container with docker run -p 3000:3000 -d <your-docker-image-name>.

-arduino
-Copy code
-$ docker run -p 3000:3000 -d <your-docker-image-name>
-The API is now accessible at http://localhost:3000.